-In Texas, individuals are certified to teach by the State Board for Educator Certification by passing two examinations, one that focuses on content/pedagogy and one that focuses on both pedagogy and professional responsibilities.
+In Texas, individuals are certified to teach by the State Board for Educator Certification by passing two examinations: one that focuses on content/pedagogy and one that focuses on pedagogy and professional responsibilities.
 Together, the content exam and PPR exam are called the Texas Examinations of Educator Standards.
-For early childhood through grade six certification, the content test is the EC-6 Generalist Examination.
-For middle and high school, examinations are tied to specific content disciplines.
-Passing scores are set by SBEC; the scores are scaled scores rather than percentages.
-The exams are offered periodically throughout the year by the SBEC.
-Once an individual has completed certification coursework, completed student teaching or an internship, and passed the appropriate examinations, she or he submits fingerprints, passes a criminal background check and is awarded a standard teaching certificate by SBEC.
-General information about teacher certification in Texas is available from SBEC at www.sbec.state.tx.us.
+For early childhood through grade six certification, the content test is the EC-6 Core Subjects Examination; for certification in grades four through eight, the test is the 4-8 Core Subjects Examination.